 Again, we have the potential of severe storms producing both hail and tornados.
 Although rare the results can have long term effects on the orchard.
 Hail damaged trees often have wounds that may allow detrimental diseases to enter the tree affecting the overall health of the tree.

-Draughts also can be a factor through the summer.
+Droughts also can be a factor through the summer.
 Reduced rainfall during the summer can be exasperated by low precipitation levels during the winter and spring.
 Reduced rainfall can result in smaller fruit and dropped fruit.
-Again, this is a fairly rare occurrence and we haven’t seen a severe draught in decades.
+Again, this is a fairly rare occurrence, and we haven’t seen a severe drought in decades.

-Now we come to fall.
+Now, we come to fall.
 This is when all the fruits of the year’s labors come together.
 Fall is a season where everything I have mentioned earlier concerning weather comes into play once again.
 We hope for reasonable precipitation and seasonal temperatures.
-We look for our first frost to come into play mid-October.
+The first frost to come will be mid-October.

 What we do not want to see excessive rain or snow or early freezing events before the end of October.
-Most years the fall is the is reasonable when it comes to weather.
+However, most years the fall is reasonable when it comes to weather.

-So, weather play a significant role in how we manage the orchard.
-Modern weather data gathering techniques allows us to see somewhat into the future to make plans for what is to come.
+So, weather plays a significant role in how we manage the orchard.
+Modern weather data gathering techniques allow us to see somewhat into the future to make plans for what is to come.
 Are all these predictions accurate—no, but they do allow us an idea of what is to come.
 We can make a reasonable plan for the day or maybe even week to come.